We meet at our clubhouse to run on Wednesday evenings in small groups and at various locations around Aldershot on other days of the week.

 After you've done a couple of runs and decided to join the club, you can come back here and fill in the membership details.
 Once you're a member, you'll be able to see all the mini group run events on our Facebook Group and sign up to them yourself.

-As lockdown restrictions ease we'll adjust what we do.
-For example, we may start running in larger groups !!
-While the restrictions are in force you'll be expected to follow our BVR COVID Runner's Guidance, which explains how to run safely in groups.
+Lockdown restrictions have eased but we remain cautious.
+You'll be expected to follow our BVR COVID Runner's Guidance, which explains how to run safely in groups.

 BVR is a social running club.
 We have around 200 members, made up of roughly equal numbers of male and females of all running standards.
 The main club night is Wednesday and we meet at 6.55pm for a quick chat and club announcements.
 Then at 7.15pm we split into 7 or 8 different ability groups, all with group leaders, to run for between 4 and 10 miles.
 In Winter we use well lit routes on roads, and do hill training, reps, fartlek etc. In Summer we often venture off road more.
 We organise running activities such as team challenges, relays and away runs.
 There is also a social calendar typically including a Summer BBQ, quiz nights, trips abroad and the annual awards dinner and dance.
 The clubhouse has great facilities, including 4 changing rooms with showers and a bar, and there's plenty of parking around it.